How do I get a Library Card?

 What Can I do with My Library Card?

 The possibilities are endless!
 You can check out books, movies, and video games.
 You can use our patron computers or bring your own device and access our free WiFi and wireless printing services.

 Once you have an active Library Card, you can check out materials from any Library in Westmoreland County.
 Here are our borrowing policies:

 |Books||Books circulate for 21 days at a time.
 Books may be renewed up to four times if there is not another patron with the book on hold.|

 |DVDs||DVDs circulate for 21 days at a time.
 DVDs can be renewed up to four times if there is not another patron with that DVD on hold.|

 |Audiobooks||Audiobooks circulate for two weeks at a time.
 Audiobooks may be renewed up to four times if there is not a patron with the audiobook on hold.
 We currently only offer audiobooks on CD at this time.|

 All items can be renewed either in person, online HERE, or by calling the Library at 724-744-4414.
-Fines will accrue on adult books, DVDs, and magazines.
-Fines are not charged on children’s or young adult materials.
-If a patron accrues more than $10.00 in fines, borrowing and computer privileges will be revoked.
+Fines are not currently being charged for past due items.
+Patrons will be charged for damaged or lost items.

 - Children must be attended to at all times.